ryanq47/WhisperNet-Offensive/Documentation/docs/Server/Quick_Start.md

 #### If you are in a VM, and suspended the session:

-For some reason, Docker networking breaks on my kali box when I suspend it.
+For some reason, Docker networking breaks on my dev box when I suspend it.
 You can fix that with this command:

 ```
 sudo systemctl restart NetworkManager docker